 In most cases, insurance covers the cost of DBT treatment.
 So, if your insurance does this, you’ll have huge support.

 Typically, DBT doesn’t need the patient to stay in a treatment facility.
 But if you want, the cost of residence will also be added to the cost of treatment.

 This is just an idea.
 Depending on the therapist from whom you’re receiving the therapy, the cost per session varies.
 So, it is better to look for the therapists around you and check how much they charge per session.

 No matter what is your budget range, you’ll find someone who can help you.
-So, spend some time finding out the therapists around you and check their rates.
+So, spend some time finding out about the therapists around you and checking their rates.
 This will help you to get a better idea about how much you would need to get the treatment.